awslabs/serverless-rules/docs/tflint.md

 ## Installation

-This plugin depends on [tflint being installed](https://github.com/terraform-linters/tflint#installation).
-If you are using `tflint` version 0.29 or newer, you can leverage the `tflint --init` command to automatically install the plugin.
+This plugin depends on [tflint](https://github.com/terraform-linters/tflint#installation).
+If you use `tflint` version 0.29 or newer, you can leverage the `tflint --init` command to automatically install the plugin.
 Otherwise, you will need to download the `tflint-ruleset-aws-serverless` binary corresponding to your system from the [releases page](https://github.com/awslabs/serverless-rules/releases).

 You can enable the Serverless Rules plugin by adding a plugin section in the `.tflint.hcl` file in your project: